Gozala/workspace/pages/recipe.md

-- Computation graph with predefined input and output requirements, but without them being bound
+- Computation graph with predefined input and output requirements, but without them being bound yet.